Straight from the Lab

-Straight from the Lab, is a 2003 bootleg mixtape consisting of previously unreleased songs by Eminem.
-The songs on the mixtape were scheduled to be released the following year on Eminem's fifth studio album, Encore.
+Straight from the Lab is a 2003 bootleg album consisting of previously unreleased songs by Eminem.
+Some of the songs on the album were scheduled to be released the following year on Eminem's fifth studio album, Encore.
+Two additional series of unreleased songs were leaked in 2011 and 2025 as Straight from the Lab Part 2 and Straight from the Lab Part 3, respectively.